NclRSE-Training/git-ultra-novice/_episodes/07-branching.md

 ~~~
 {: .bash}

-We no longer see the file `ClassicBruschetta.md` and our latest commit doesn't
+We no longer see the file `olives.md` and our latest commit doesn't
 appear in this branch's history.
-But do not fear!
-All of our hard work
+Where has it disappeared to?
+I hasn't vanished;
-remains in the `starters` branch.
-We can confirm this by moving back
+all of our hard work remains in the `starters` branch.
+We can confirm this by
-to that branch.
+moving back to that branch.

 ~~~
 $ git checkout starters